johnlane/random-toolbox/README.md

 git-objectvis is a small tool to graphically visualise a git repository's object store (http://evadeflow.com/2011/01/visualizing-git-object-graphs)

+seadate is a small script that will decode the manufacturing date code used on Seagate hard drives.

 snippets - the files in this directory contain useful command snippets for shells, databases and other applications.